PSY6983-2021/lilielkhalil_project/README.md

 When joining the BrainHack School, i was looking farward in particular to know more about data analyses Which means to be able to analyse my research data results later on.

-In my research Laboratory i was only working with Matlab, but in BrainHack School i had the opportunity to discover more than one application and method
+In my research Laboratory i was only working with Matlab and my university courses was only about HTML.
-And in my university courses i only learned on HTML
+But in BrainHack School i had the opportunity to discover more than one application and method.

 You can join me on GitHub at [lilielkhalil](https://github.com/lilielkhalil)or by mail at <lilykhalil98@gmail.com>